Trump threatens to try to take back the Panama Canal. Panama's president balks at the suggestion

 ”You had Turning Point’s grassroots armies,” Trump said.
 “It’s not my victory, it’s your victory.”

+Trump on Sunday also announced several new members of his incoming administration, most notably:

-Earlier Sunday, Trump said that Stephen Miran, who worked at the Treasury Department in Trump’s first term, was his choice to lead the Council of Economic Advisers.
+-Stephen Miran, who worked at the Treasury Department in Trump’s first term, to lead the Council of Economic Advisers, an executive branch agency charged with providing objective economic advice to the president.

+—Callista Gingrich to be the U.S. ambassador to Switzerland.
+Gingrich was U.S. ambassador to the Holy See in Trump’s first term.
+She is married to former House Speaker Newt Gingrich.

 Pratt is chairman of Pratt Industries, which uses recycled paper and boxes as a raw material in a process that produces new cardboard.

-Note: This story has been corrected to reflect that Panama’s president Mulino was elected in May, not April.